rldessart/IAF-framework/README.md

 Generate synthetic magnetic data
 Compute ISA, p-Theta, and IAF attributes
-Reproduce the figures presented in the manuscript
+Reproduce the figures presented in the study

-## Reproducibility
+Reproducibility

-All synthetic models, noise simulations, and attribute computations presented in the study can be reproduced using the scripts provided in this repository.
+All synthetic models, noise simulations, and attribute computations presented in this repository are fully reproducible.

 All processing steps, parameters, and noise levels are explicitly defined within the scripts.